📝 Written by: Dr. Alex Rivera, CSCS (Certified Strength and Conditioning Specialist, NASM)

 Common pistol squat mistakes trip folks up.
 Leaning forward kills balance.
 Keep weight in heels.

 Knee caving inward strains joints.
 Track it over toes.
-Rushing depth invites pistol squat injury prevention fails.
+Rushing depth invites pistol squat injury.

 Ignore flexibility for pistol squats?
 You’ll struggle.
 Warm up hips and ankles first.